BLOOMBEES/bootstrap-theme/src/layout/overview.md

 ## Responsive breakpoints

-Since Bootstrap is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to create sensible breakpoints for our layouts and interfaces.
+Since Bloombees is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to create sensible breakpoints for our layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements as the viewport changes.

-Bootstrap primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.
+Bloombees primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.

 {% highlight scss %}
 // Extra small devices (portrait phones, less than 544px)
-// No media query since this is the default in Bootstrap
+// No media query since this is the default in Bloombees

 // Small devices (landscape phones, 544px and up)
 @media (min-width: 544px) { ... }